parrt/stratx/articles/imp/NOTES.md

 StratImpact w/min_samples_leaf=14, 15 trials of 5000 records: [1.02976418 0.99641839 1.01149308] with stddev [0.02290239 0.00067753 0.0220821 ]

 James pointed out [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance).
 Looks simple enough and "Cook's distance measures the effect of deleting a given observation."

+## Dec 27, 2019

+Use special loss function in RF to measure purity of X not y.
+We don't really want to squash y as we fit tree.
+Use example of step function and good dtree fit that splits at discontinuity.
+That emphasizes many different x values, which is not what we want; want to group by x.
+Then show example where most pure y subregions gives wrong answer for most-pure-x-regions.